romrawinjp/romrawinjp.github.io/content/cv.md

 <br> 📍 Sirindhorn International Institute of Technology, Thammasat University <br> <small> 🗣️ Assisting freshmen students with their homework and provided explanations in all courses <br> 🗣️ Advising students on how to adjust to university-level classes </small>

 **Volunteer teacher** - Science teacher in remote areas <small> <br> &nbsp;&nbsp;&nbsp;&nbsp; May 2012 - June 2017 </small>
-<br> 📍 Faculty of Science, Chiang Mai University<br> <small> 🗣️ Teaching science to elementary and high school students in Thailand's remote areas  <br> ⭐ This was the first time I realized that we had the power to improve students' lives as a good teacher for them. </small>
+<br> 📍 Faculty of Science, Chiang Mai University<br> <small> 🗣️ Teaching science to elementary and high school students in Thailand's remote areas  <br> ⭐ This was the first time I realized that we had the power to improve students' lives as being a good teacher for them. </small>

 > ✉️ My life has passed through many great teachers.
 I love them and they are always my complete role models.
-I felt extremely fortunate and genuitely grateful to meet all of them. <br> 👶 To my students, thank you for teaching how to be a good teacher.
+I felt extremely fortunate and genuinely grateful to meet all of them.
+I would pass your kindness to my students. <br> 👶 To my students, thank you for teaching how to be a good teacher.
 For me, I only wish you all the best in your career and life.
 Message me anytime if you need my help or wanna tell me some news! 😁

 ---

 ## Awards and Honors

 `2023` 🏆 **Best Project Award** - CS148 Introduction to Computer Graphics 📍 Stanford University

 `2022` 📺 **Super AI Engineer - The Reality Show** (10/8000 participants) - A new TV show completing with AI coding and problem-solving skills for social challenges 📍 Artificial Intelligence Association of Thailand (AIAT)